 The district first began by canceling all school-related trips indefinitely, including out-of-town tournaments and conferences.

 Another measure taken was giving additional time off to students and staff.
 EPISD’s spring break was initially scheduled for March 16-20.
 Because of the dangers of large gatherings, school districts and universities nationwide canceled classes, and music festivals and sports teams suspended or postponed their events.
-Consequently, the district decided to extend spring break until April 4.
-Classes are scheduled to resume on April 6.
+Consequently, the district decided to extend spring break until March 26.
+Schools will remain closed until further notice, but online classes will begin on March 30.

 “We have made this decision to be proactive as families may be returning from spring break travel and also to provide us an extended time period for a deeper spring cleaning of schools and our school buses,” superintendent Juan Cabrera said in an email.